bo3b/Hooking-DX9-Present/README.md

 <br>

+To test:
-To test, download the repo and build.
+1. Download the repo and build.
 It was built with VS2013, but should work with any version.
-All required pieces are included here, including DLL binaries for Deviare.
+1. All required pieces are included here, including DLL binaries for Deviare in the Dependencies folder.
+1. Register the DeviareCOM.DLL with the OS.
+  1. Navigate to the Dependencies folder with an elevated cmd line window.
+  1. Execute *regsvr32 DeviareCOM.DLL*

-Launch any DX9 x86 game by passing the game path on the command line.
+1. Launch any DX9 x86 game by passing a full game path on the command line.
+1. Use Insert key to enable WireFrame, Delete key to disable.

 <br>